1 July 2026, 16:42

 • Cantonal popular initiative – Canton of Uri

-Gotthard canton: wolf policy as a mobilising issue, the highest ibex density in central Switzerland.
-600 signatures (the second-lowest threshold), licence hunting.
-In absolute terms below the Geneva budget.
+Gotthard canton: wolf policy as a mobilising topic, highest ibex density in Central Switzerland.
+600 signatures (second-lowest hurdle), licence hunting.
+In absolute figures below Geneva's budget.

 • Cantonal popular initiative – Canton of Obwalden

-Pilatus canton: the wolf as a mobilising issue, 500 signatures, licence hunting.
-In absolute terms below the Geneva budget.
+Pilatus canton: wolf as a mobilising topic, 500 signatures, licence hunting.
+In absolute figures below Geneva's budget.

 • Cantonal popular initiative – Canton of Nidwalden

-Almost the same size as Geneva (276 vs. 282 km²): the direct comparison of area is communicatively powerful.
+Almost the same size as Geneva (276 vs. 282 km²): the direct area comparison is communicatively powerful.
 250 signatures, licence hunting.
-In absolute terms a fraction of the Geneva budget.
+In absolute figures a fraction of Geneva's budget.

 • Cantonal popular initiative – Canton of Vaud

-Strategically the most important French-speaking canton: direct neighbour of Geneva, the largest French-speaking canton, controversial wolf kills as a mobilising occasion.
-12’000 signatures, licence hunting, per-capita costs below the Geneva level.
+Strategically the most important Romandie canton: direct neighbour of Geneva, largest Romandie canton, controversial wolf kills as a mobilising occasion.
+12’000 signatures, licence hunting, per-capita costs below Geneva's level.

 • Cantonal popular initiative – Canton of Valais

-Epicentre of wolf policy: politically the most difficult canton, but with the greatest media impact.
+Epicentre of wolf policy: politically the most difficult canton, but the greatest media impact.
 Bilingual, neighbour of Geneva.
-4’000 signatures, licence hunting, the largest Alpine canton.
+4’000 signatures, licence hunting, largest Alpine canton.

 • Cantonal popular initiative – Canton of Grisons

-Largest canton in Switzerland: the Swiss National Park has demonstrated natural regulation for 100 years.
-Trilingual, the strongest hunting tradition, wolf policy.
+Largest canton in Switzerland: the Swiss National Park has proven natural regulation for 100 years.
+Trilingual, strongest hunting tradition, wolf policy.
 4’000 signatures, licence hunting.

 • Cantonal popular initiative – Canton of Ticino

-The only Italian-speaking canton: opens up the third language region to the movement.
-The wolf in the Sopraceneri, an urban base in the Sottoceneri.
+Only Italian-speaking canton: opens the third language region to the movement.
+Wolf in the Sopraceneri, urban base in the Sottoceneri.
 7’000 signatures, licence hunting.

 • Cantonal popular initiative – Canton of Glarus

-Landsgemeinde canton: no collection of signatures necessary, a Memorialsantrag suffices.
-Open vote, the wolf in the Glarus region, the ibex on the Tödi.
+Landsgemeinde canton: no signature collection needed, a Memorial motion suffices.
+Open vote, wolf in the Glarnerland, ibex on the Tödi.
 Licence hunting.

 • Cantonal popular initiative – Canton of Appenzell Inner Rhodes

-Smallest canton in Switzerland, a Landsgemeinde canton: no signature collection required.
-Smaller than Geneva (173 vs. 282 km²), with the Alpstein as a wildlife area.
-In absolute terms, the lowest costs of all cantons.
+Smallest canton in Switzerland, Landsgemeinde canton: no signature collection needed.
+Smaller than Geneva (173 vs. 282 km²), the Alpstein as wildlife territory.
+In absolute figures, the lowest costs of all cantons.

-Alongside cantonal proposals, a template for a federal popular initiative is now also available.
-It transfers Geneva's model of professional wildlife management to the whole of Switzerland, enshrines a ban on hobby hunting in the Federal Constitution and strengthens the protection of endangered species such as the wolf, lynx, bear and beaver.
+Alongside the cantonal proposals, a template for a federal popular initiative is now also available.
+It transfers the Geneva model of professional wildlife management to the whole of Switzerland, enshrines a ban on hobby hunting in the Federal Constitution and strengthens the protection of threatened species such as wolf, lynx, bear and beaver.

 Support & contact